goodarzilab/Abe/Gilbertlab/Decitabine_treatment/combined_analysis-intersectional-genes.md

 # Main goal:
-- Hani is looking for the final list of genes which are drug induced significantly methylated, expressed and stabilized.
+- Hani is looking for the final list of genes which are significantly drug induced methylated, expressed and stabilized.

-    ○ Venn diagram

-    ○ UpsetR

 => table of these genes with all logFCs, pvalues and screening scores.